 - KS2 overall performance band 2015 (average point score)

 - Primary school type

 - School governance

-- Region: government office region.
+• Region: government office region.

-When a standardisation sample is selected it is necessary to ensure that the percentage of schools in each of the groups (strata) reflects the national picture.
-For example, if nationally 84 per cent of schools are categorised as primary schools, then this should be mirrored in the sample (i.e. around 84 per cent of the sample should be primary schools).
-In order to ensure the characteristics of the schools included in the standardisation sample were representative nationally, school level characteristics were compared with the national population and chi-squared significance tests1 were conducted.
-The achieved sample representations across the above characteristics are shown and compared with the national population in Tables 1 to 3.
-The gender breakdown of the sample is shown in Table 4.
-All data relates to the restandardisation in the summer of 2017.
+When a standardisation sample is selected, it is necessary to ensure that the percentage of schools in each of the groups (strata) reflects the national picture.
+For example, if nationally 84 per cent of schools are categorised as primary schools then this should be mirrored in the sample (i.e. around 84 per cent of the sample should be primary schools).
+In order to ensure the characteristics of the schools included in the standardisation sample were representative nationally, school level characteristics were compared with the national population and chi-squared significance tests were conducted.
+The achieved sample representations across the above characteristics are shown and compared with the national population in Tables 1 to 9.
+The gender breakdown of the sample is shown in Table 10.
+All data relates to the standardisation of March 2017.
 The samples were representative of the national population at the school level.
-Any differences between the population and the achieved sample are small and are not statistically significant.